-With 100 million subscribers worldwide, Amazon Prime Video is clearly a popular streaming platform for digital TV.
+With over 100 million subscribers worldwide, Amazon Prime Video is clearly a popular streaming platform for digital TV.
 Included with Amazon Prime memberships, Prime Video has a massive international reach, access to a wealth of resources, and substantial investment in the production of original content.

 Whether you’re looking to get yourself an Amazon Prime Video subscription or you have one and aren’t using it to its fullest potential, here’s some more information to help you get the most out of your membership.

 Amazon Prime Video, or just Prime Video for short, is an online streaming TV and movie service.
 It’s included in an Amazon Prime membership, or you can buy a standalone Prime Video subscription, too.

 Launched in 2014, Amazon Prime Video is the biggest and most well-known competitor to the streaming giant Netflix, offering a comparable number of TV shows and movies available to stream on your laptop, smartphone, tablet or smart TV.

 The majority of Amazon Prime movies and TV shows are available to stream at no extra cost, including Amazon Prime Originals available only on Prime Video.
 If that catalogue isn’t enough for you, however, you can buy or rent a number of movies and TV shows.
 This service is known (somewhat confusingly) as Amazon Video, not to be confused with Prime Video.

 The choice of movies available on Prime Video is staggering, with new releases added every month.
 At last count, Amazon Prime Movies had roughly 4,000 titles in its library, including big-screen blockbusters, independent movies, documentaries and Hollywood classics.